Charoen Pokphand Group announced as Global Compact LEAD

 Charoen Pokphand Group announced as Global Compact LEAD recognized for ongoing commitment to the UN Global Compact and its Ten Principles

 BANGKOK, Sept.
-28, 2021 /PRNewswire/ -- Charoen Pokphand Group Company Limited or (C.P.
+27, 2021 /CNW/ -- Charoen Pokphand Group Company Limited or (C.P.
 Group) has today been announced as a Global Compact LEAD participant for its ongoing commitment to the United Nations Global Compact and its Ten Principles for responsible business.

 C.P.
 Group was identified as being among the most highly-engaged participants of the world's largest corporate sustainability initiative.